mattmakai/fullstackpython.com/source/content/pages/11-misc/1107-why-use-python.markdown

 Python's culture values open source software, community involvement with [local, national and international events](http://www.pycon.org/) and teaching to new programmers.
-If those values are also important to you and/or your organization then Python may be a good fit to use.
+If those values are also important to you and/or your organization then Python may be a good fit.